-Alternative Fuels to remove the use of fossil fuels removing CO2 emissions – in this area we are working with vehicle and equipment manufacturers on their plans for battery and hydrogen powered solutions.
-In the short term we are carrying out trials on both road and rail with HydrotreatedVegetable Oil (HVO) which is reported to save up to 90% of CO2 in its manufacturing process.
+Alternative Fuels to remove the use of fossil fuels removing CO2 emissions – in this area, we are working with vehicle and equipment manufacturers on their plans for battery and hydrogen-powered solutions.
+In the short term, we are utilising Hydrotreated Vegetable Oil (HVO) on both road and rail which is reported to save up to 90% of CO2 in its manufacturing process.

-Key Environmental Facts - 2021
+Key Environmental Facts - 2022

 We currently only include Scope 1 and Scope 2 emissions in our carbon footprint calculations.
-The different scopes are shown below.
+The different scopes are shown below: